 You can drastically improve the performance of your windows by using shutters or curtains on them.
 Open them when it is sunny, and close them at night and even on cloudy days if you wish.
 A tight-fitting curtain or honeycomb blind, or better yet a set of interior shutters, can cut heat loss through the windows in half again.
 Just remember to open them back up when the sun is shining in the window.

 The final easy thing under your control is the interior temperature.
 As we’ve seen above, the heat loss from your house depends entirely on the difference between the interior and exterior temperature.

-Say you live in San Francisco, where the average winter temperature (day averaged with night) is a moderate 50 degrees Fahrenheit.
+Supposed that I lived in San Francisco, where the average winter temperature (day averaged with night) is a moderate 50 degrees Fahrenheit.
 If I keep my house at 50, I will need to add absolutely no heat to it to keep warm.
 If you keep your house at 70, you will need some heat, and if someone between us likes 60 degrees, she will use exactly half of the amount of heat you use.

 So when you drop your interior temperature, it saves you some cash.
 Even if you just let it fall for a few hours while you go out for a walk or while you’re at work, it still saves heat because you are lowering the average difference between interior and exterior temperature.

 In my climate in January, the day/night temperature averages to 30 degrees.
 If an average person keeps his house at 72F (a 42 degree difference), and I keep mine at 67F (a 37 degree difference), my gas bill will be about 12 percent lower than his.
 If I further lower my average by dropping the temperature at night to 60F, I can save an additional 8%.

 Lesson: Running your house at 67F during the day and 60F at night will save you about 20% on your gas bill compared to a house that runs at 72F around the clock.